 Automated flat panel processing is illustrated for commercial glass requirements.

-The line is automatically loaded with sheets from a vertical glass rack and the processing of two of its opposing sides is carried out at the same time with horizontal placement of the sheet on a Futura T double edger, following which it is automatically transfered in an uninterrupted fashion with vertical orientation to a VERTEC for processing of holes and drilling operations, followed by a proper cleaning at the end through a Triulzi Washer system with the parts being finally unload into a storage cart.
+The line is automatically loaded with sheets from a vertical glass rack, and the processing of two of its opposing sides is carried out at the same time with horizontal placement of the sheet on a Futura T double edger, following which it is automatically transferred in an uninterrupted fashion with vertical orientation to a VERTEC for processing of holes and drilling operations, followed by a proper cleaning at the end through a Triulzi Washer System with the parts being finally unloaded into a storage cart.

 Glass Technology - Cutting tables

 (Click folder to download)

 Glass Technology - Vertical CNC modular working centers